-If you encounter brown leaves on your jasmine, you can of course easily prune them.
-But it is important to also fix the underlying issue causing the brown leaves by properly caring for your plant, thus avoiding a re-occurrence.
-It is always best to do so in a timely manner and to correct the underlying issues as fast as you can.
-As stated above, pests and diseases are a possible culprit for browning of the leaves tips.
+If you notice brown leaves on your jasmine plant, you can certainly prune them with ease.
+However, it is crucial to address the root cause of the issue by properly caring for your plant, in order to prevent a recurrence.
+It is always best to address the underlying issues as soon as possible to prevent further damage.
+As previously mentioned, pests and diseases can be potential causes of brown leaves on your jasmine plant.
 Other offenders are improper herbicidal use, weather events or a lack of essential nutrients.

 If the leaves of your jasmine plant are turning dark to light brown, your plant could be suffering from stress due to weather or climate shock.
 This sort of discoloration is common in a jasmine shrub that is under stress and will make the plant look diseased and sick.
 However, it is usually not fatal and will only damage your plant temporarily.

 These weather shock discoloration injuries are quite common during the freezing periods, but they can also occur when there are extreme heat conditions, such as during a drought period.
 The reason why the bronzing and brown toning of the leaves take place is a loss of water during the really cold periods and frosts.
 Leaves and branches get damaged exposing the inner flesh of the plant to winds and sudden temperature drops.